gertjana/ocpp-backend/README.md

     iex -S mix

-Connect a 1.6 Charger or simulator to localhost:8383/ocppws/:serial
+Connect a 1.6 or 2.0 Charger or simulator to localhost:8383/ocppws/:serial

 Or use the websocket client on localhost:8383/client page